MySQL Monitoring Best Practices

 SHOW ENGINE INNODB

-Some information is also obtained from tables in the performance_schema.
+In addition, some information is obtained from tables in the performance_schema.

 Percona Monitoring and Management(PMP)